Impact of the Hubble tension on the $r$-$n_s$ contour: Forecast with CMB-S4 and LiteBIRD

-Based on the bestfit results of AdS-EDE for PR4+BK18, we fix $r$ to 0 and 0.003.
-The results are shown in \autoref{fig:ns_r_future}.
-The $\phi^p$ inflation ($p>2/3$) and the power-law inflation with a hybrid end will be ruled out at $2\sigma$ level, if $r$ is still undetected, while the Starobinski inflation with $N_*\thickapprox 300$ is consistent, since However, if $r=0.003$, which would be detected by CMB-S4 and LiteBIRD, the $\phi^p$ inflation ($p>2/3$), power-law inflation and Starobinski inflation all will be ruled out at $2\sigma$ level, only the $\phi^p$ inflation with $p<2/3$ with a hybrid end might survive.
+{ Here, we assume AdS-EDE as the fiducial cosmological model.
+And set the cosmological parameters to the best-fit values \footnote{When searching for the best-fit values, we fixed $r=0$ as we expect that $r \lesssim 0.003$ will not have a significant impact on the other parameters.} based on the PR4+BK18 dataset.
+The detailed values are shown in \autoref{tab:fiducial}.
+We then considered different $r$ as the fiducial values.
+The results are shown in \autoref{fig:ns_r_future}, where we set $r=0$ (left) and $r=0.003$ (right) respectively. } The $\phi^p$ inflation ($p>2/3$) and the power-law inflation with a hybrid end will be ruled out at $2\sigma$ level, if $r$ is still undetected, while the Starobinski inflation with $N_*\thickapprox 300$ is consistent, since However, if $r=0.003$, which would be detected by CMB-S4 and LiteBIRD, the $\phi^p$ inflation ($p>2/3$), power-law inflation and Starobinski inflation all will be ruled out at $2\sigma$ level, only the $\phi^p$ inflation with $p<2/3$ with a hybrid end might survive.